Broadway Girls: Music video

 The official music video, directed by Jerry Productions and Justin Clough, was released on December 20, 2021.
 It was filmed on Nashville's Broadway Street, which was closed down for the shoot.
 Durk and Wallen visit Jason Aldean's Kitchen + Rooftop bar and also walk down the empty Broadway block.

 Commercial performance

-The song also went viral on video-sharing app TikTok, where it has over 84.5 million views.
-It debuted at number 14 on the US Billboard Hot 100, giving Durk his highest-charting song as a lead artist.
-It also debuted at number one on the Billboard Hot R&B/Hip-Hop Songs chart, making Wallen the fourth country artist in history to reach the achievement.
+The song debuted at number 14 on the US Billboard Hot 100, giving Durk his highest-charting song as a lead artist up until the release of "All My Life".
+It also debuted at number one on the Billboard Hot R&B/Hip-Hop Songs chart, making Wallen the fourth country artist in history to do so.